AEADataEditor/aeadataeditor.github.io/_next/guidance/preparing-for-data-deposit.md

 - prepare a confidential (partial) replication package, to be archived wherever the confidential data is kept (see [this FAQ](https://social-science-data-editors.github.io/guidance/FAQ.html#how-can-i-ensure-that-the-confidential-data-is-preserved))
 - prepare a non-confidential replication package that contains all code, and any data that is not subject to publication controls
 - ensure that replicators have detailed instructions on how to combine the two packages
+- specify  which (if any) of the results in their paper can be reproduced without the confidential data.

+Authors might want to investigate the  possibility of providing "fake" data that might allow replicators to run code, without obtaining meaningful results (functionality test).

 The [Social Science Editors' FAQ](https://social-science-data-editors.github.io/guidance/FAQ.html#i-use-confidential-data-i-am-allowed-to-provide-the-data-to-the-data-editor-for-the-purpose-of-replication-but-you-are-not-allowed-to-publish-the-data-how-do-i-proceed) describes a related issue.